deercreeklabs/lancaster/README.md

 ## Creating and Manipulating Schema objects
 Lancaster schema objects are required for serialization and deserialization.
-They can be done in two ways:
+This can be done in two ways:
 1. Create schema objects from an existing Avro schema in JSON format.
 To do this, use the [json->schema](#json-schema) function.
 This is best if you are working with externally defined schemas from another system or language.